akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/fromSinkAndSource.md

 Note that termination events, like completion and cancelation is not automatically propagated through to the "other-side" of the such-composed Flow.
 The `Source` can complete and the sink will continue to accept elements.

-Use @ref:[fromSinkAndSourceCoupled](fromSinkAndSourceCoupled.md) if you want to couple termination of both of the ends, for example most useful in handling websocket connections.
+Use @ref:[fromSinkAndSourceCoupled](fromSinkAndSourceCoupled.md) if you want to couple termination of both of the ends.

 ## Examples